 The Strategic Board of Trustees is responsible for, and oversees, the management and administration of the Trust and the academies run by the Trust.
 The Strategic Board consists of the following:

-Christina Kenna (CEO and Executive Headteacher, appointed 1 April 2013)
+Christina Kenna (CEO and Trustee, appointed 1 April 2013)

 Christina is the CEO and Accounting Officer of the HEART Education Trust.
 With over 15 years senior leadership experience in primary and middle schools, Christina is also an Ofsted Inspector and Local Leader of Education (NCSL accredited).
 Having founded the Trust and project-managing the academy conversion of the Trust’s sponsor academy (of which she was headteacher), Christina has now been promoted to Executive Head of the Trust.